OZTaekOppa/FastQHandler/README.md

 Example usage
 ```
-python3 fqseq_remove.py --input-seq test_dna.fastq --out ./ --t 1 --mem 2
+python3 fqseq_remove.py --input-seq test_dna.fq --out ./ --t 1 --mem 2
 ```

-+ If they are duplicated, the script will remove the same sequence despite the discrepancy of IDs and headers if they are duplicated.
++ If they are duplicated, the script will remove the same sequence despite the discrepancy of IDs and headers.

 - Parameter explanation
 	1. python 3: Call python 3